A place made for play – from idea to finished room

 Meet the designer

 When interior designer Sara Zetterström takes on a new room, she has few but important facts to go on.
 “Regardless if it’s for a studio shoot or an actual home, my idea starts with who is going to live there.
 In this case, it’s a five-year-old.
 Real person or not, I go through much the same steps,” says Sara.
 From there, piece by piece, the end result takes shape.

 “The best part of my job is seeing all the pieces come together, forming a whole.
-Here I like how the airy theme is backed by sky-blue walls, and furniture in light colours and blond wood.
+Here I like how the airy theme is backed by sky-blue walls, and furniture in light colors and blond wood.
 Also, an important factor in a kids room is that it should work over time.
 That the functional and safety thinking – like a soft mat beneath the wall bars – is matched to the age of the child.
 At five, the bed can be near the floor, which is good for bedtime reading and feels safe.
 In a year or two, it can be turned upside down and become a loft bed.”
 (See top and bottom pictures for low and high bed positions.)

 Climbing up the walls

 To Sara, a uniting thought is key in the creative process.
 For this room, she came up with a literally high-flying one – air and altitude – an idea that is reflected in the choices throughout the room.
 Like a deliberately irregular shelving unit that becomes one with the mountains painted on the wall behind it.